NicholasChao/Tens/README.md

   Each time you hit a valid combination of three numbers, you are awarded a point, the three numbers you chose are replaced by three new random numbers, and the timer resets.
 As you collect more points, the timer gets quicker.

  If you hit a combination that does not sum to 10, or if you run out of time, you lose.

+ This project was written in Swift using Xcode.
+To open the application, open the xCode project file in the Tens.xcodeproj.zip usin Xcode.